Bay Partners

 Series A in 2011

-GridGain Systems specializes in providing an in-memory computing platform that enhances real-time data access and processing capabilities.
-Built on Apache Ignite, GridGain's solutions cater to various sectors, including finance, e-commerce, healthcare, and telecommunications, with notable clients such as ING, Sberbank, and Huawei.
-The platform offers significant speed and scalability for both legacy and new applications, allowing deployment on distributed clusters of commodity servers without requiring the replacement of existing databases.
-It can function as a bridge between application and data layers or as an in-memory transactional SQL database.
-GridGain is recognized for its ability to handle high-volume ACID transactions, real-time analytics, and web-scale applications, making it a comprehensive solution for organizations seeking to optimize their data management and processing capabilities.
+GridGain Systems specializes in providing an advanced in-memory computing platform that enhances real-time data access and processing.
+Built on Apache Ignite, GridGain's solutions cater to a diverse range of industries, including finance, healthcare, retail, and telecommunications, with notable clients such as ING, Sberbank, and Huawei.
+The platform is designed to deliver high-speed performance and significant scalability for both existing and new applications, allowing for deployment on distributed clusters of commodity servers.
+GridGain's technology can operate seamlessly between application and data layers, supporting various database systems without the need for extensive changes.
+It is particularly well-suited for high-volume ACID transactions, real-time analytics, and hybrid transactional/analytical processing (HTAP).

 Zenprise